rackerlabs/support-how-to/content/rackconnect/accessing-rackconnect-cloud-servers.md

 blocks.
-A NAT (network address translation) entry is then configured on your RackConnect edge network device, which is a one-to-one association from the allocated dedicated public IP address to the cloud server's ServiceNet IP address&mdash;in the case of RackConnect v2.0&mdash;or to its cloud network IP address&mdash;in the case of RackConnect v3.0.
+A NAT (network address translation) entry is then configured on your RackConnect edge network device, which is a one-to-one association from the allocated dedicated public IP address to the cloud server's ServiceNet IP address, in the case of RackConnect v2.0, or to its cloud network IP address, in the case of RackConnect v3.0.

 You can use these dedicated public IP addresses to use SSH or RDP to directly access your cloud servers, as long as access is allowed.
 Access